pkvillanueva/gunita-plugin/README.md

 ### PHP Testing

 The PHP test suite uses PHPUnit with WordPress's official test framework (`WP_UnitTestCase`), running inside the @wordpress/env Docker environment.
+The test script automatically detects your plugin's folder name, so no configuration is needed when you clone or rename the project.

 #### Prerequisites